Shaurav20/Shaurav20/README.md

 <br><br>
 Former Associate Solution Leader at Brane Enterprises Pvt Ltd and Work Intern at Biocon Biologics Ltd, with experience spanning biosimilar manufacturing data analysis, and workflow automation.
 <br><br>
-Interested in roles that combine data analytics with process automation in biotech, pharma, and healthcare domains.
+Currently interested in roles involving data analytics, process development, and data-driven decision-making preferably within biotech, biopharma, and healthcare sectors.
 I am driven by a problem-solving mindset and a structured approach to developing sustainable and impactful solutions.
 </p>

 <h3 align="left">Connect with me:</h3>